hist3907b-winter2015/syllabus/README.md

 These exercises, with instructions and guidance, will be in the course repo.

 ## Principles of open access research and your digital identity (2 weeks)
-* EXERCISE: learning markdown syntax with dillinger.io
+* EXERCISE: learning markdown syntax with dillinger.io or prose.io
-* EXERCISE: setting up a domain (webspace) of your own with reclaimhosting.com
+* EXERCISE: setting up a domain (webspace) of your own with reclaimhosting.com or similar
-* EXERCISE: setting up a simple open notebook (blog + personal github repo + notational velocity or notation, as appropriate)
+* EXERCISE: setting up a simple open notebook (blog + personal github repo + notational velocity or similar, as appropriate)
 * EXERCISE: forking & contributing to a repository (fork the syllabus, then add your name, blog site, open notebook, to it)

 **To be completed by January 14th, Midnight.**